-Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of prescription drugs or payment for prescription drugs you already received.
+Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or prescription drugs or payment for services or drugs you already received.
+You may also make an appeal if you disagree with our decision to stop services that you are receiving.